ipfabric/docs/docs/System_Administration/Command_Line_Interface/Feature_Flags.md

 ### ACI `fvTenant` API Endpoint Replacement

-By default, IP Fabric uses a single `fvTenant` API call to get all subtree-classes needed for discovery.
-In large environments, due to the size of the output, the API call and subsequently the whole APIC discovery may fail.
+Until `6.5.0`, IP Fabric used a single `fvTenant` API call to retrieve all subtree classes needed for discovery.

+In large environments, due to the size of the output, the API call, and subsequently the entire APIC discovery process, may fail.

-Since `6.5.0`, this single API call can be disabled, and IP Fabric will use a separate API call for each subtree-class needed.
+Since `6.5.0`, IP Fabric, by default, uses a separate API call for each `fvTenant`'s subtree class needed.

-This can be done by adding the following line to the `global` environment file `/etc/default/ipf-appliance-local`:
+Downloading all data using a single `fvTenant` API call can be re-enabled by adding the following line to the global environment file `/etc/default/ipf-appliance-local`:

 ```
-ENABLE_ACI_FVTENANT_ENDPOINT=false
+ENABLE_ACI_FVTENANT_ENDPOINT=true
 ```

 ### Download of FMC ICMP Object Definitions 1 by 1